Communicating At The Speed Of Imagination

 - You will be able to work as a reporter, editor, videographer and producer during your first year.

 - Communication Arts students receive close advisory attention from a dedicated faculty and professional staff.

 Who We Are

-The department prepares students to assume roles as communication professionals in television and radio stations, film, advertising and public relations firms, media industry, newspapers, and other public and private organizations.
+The program prepares students to assume roles as communication professionals in television and radio stations, film, advertising and public relations firms, media industry, newspapers, and other public and private organizations.
 The jobs range from television, film and music producing to desktop publishing specialists to media reporters to administrators.

-The department also echoes the university's goal to provide an education directed toward the self-development of a fully human person; to pursue truth and academic excellence; and to provide an effective learning environment while fostering concern for the environment, justice, and peace.
+The program also echoes the university's goal to provide an education directed toward the self-development of a fully human person; to pursue truth and academic excellence; and to provide an effective learning environment while fostering concern for the environment, justice, and peace.
 Students are also encouraged to develop critical, creative, and independent thinking skills and to examine contemporary issues while fostering an awareness and appreciation of a pluralistic society.